 Katharine Gotzian Tighe Fessenden — Proofing Paradise

-After quitting his job in New York and returning to his parents’ house in Saint Paul in July 1919, the 23 year-old Scott Fitzgerald was getting down to work on a new version of his debut novel, This Side of Paradise, that had a bit more order, and a bit more of a conclusion.
-On…
+Listen the podcast discussion of the article: After quitting his job in New York and returning to his parents’ house in Saint Paul in July 1919, the 23 year-old Scott Fitzgerald was getting down to work on a new version of his debut novel, This Side of Paradise, that had a bit more order, and…

 Gatsby believed in the green light, the orgastic future that year by year recedes before us.

 The Washingtons.
-The role played by the descendents of the family of George Washington in the life and work of F. Scott Fitzgerald
+The role played by the descendants of the family of George Washington in the life and work of F. Scott Fitzgerald